nuwavetech/nonstop-integration-showcase/service/README.md

 #### Transfer the PAK archive to your NonStop System

-Download `acmepak.bin` from this repository to your local system, then upload to your NonStop server using binary transfer mode.
+Download `nsispak.bin` from this repository to your local system, then upload to your NonStop server using binary transfer mode.

-Note: to download the PAK file, click `acmepak.bin` in the file list to display the file details, then click the *Download row file* button.
+Note: to download the PAK file, click `nsispak.bin` in the file list to display the file details, then click the *Download row file* button.

 Logon to TACL on your NonStop system to peform the installation and build steps.

 #### Unpak the PAK archive
 ```
-TACL > UNPAK ACMEPAK ($*.*.*), VOL $vol.subvol, LISTALL, MYID
+TACL > UNPAK NSISPAK ($*.*.*), VOL $vol.subvol, LISTALL, MYID
 ```
 #### Customize and run SETENV
-After running SETENV, restart LightWave Server so that it will recognize the =ACME-PATHMON define.
+After running SETENV, restart LightWave Server so that it will recognize the =NSIS-PATHMON define.
 ```
 TACL> T/EDIT SETENV
 TACL> RUN SETENV